Experience the Wildlife Habitat at Fogg Dam

 What to see and do at Fogg Dam

 There is an abundance of birds around the causeway during the wet season.
-The diversity of wildlife within easy walking distance makes this habitat interesting and valuable.
+The diversity of wildlife within easy walking distance makes this habitat so interesting.

 Over 230 different bird species have been found in the Fogg Dam area.
 Many are considered rare.